it-jonjon/Duo-API-Playground/README.md

 🚀 Use Cases

 This workspace is organized into different collections tailored for specific use cases:
-* Duo Accounts API: Consists of 'Create Account', 'Delete Account', and 'Retrieve Accounts' requests.
-The 'Retrieve Accounts' request is integral for retrieving a list of customer accounts to perform subsequent API queries with other collections.
+* Duo Accounts API: Enables customers to programmatically create, delete, and manage individual Duo customer accounts.
+New Duo accounts created using the Accounts API are subaccounts of the account where the Accounts API application exists, creating a "parent" and "child" account relationship.
 * Duo Accounts API with Admin API: Used to interact with child accout objects via the Accounts API.
 You'll be able to fetch data from a number of Duo endpoints, e.g. Users, Groups, Integrations, Policies, Authentication Logs and more.
 * Duo Admin API [Parent]: Facilitates interaction with the parent accont via the Admin API.
 * Duo Admin API [Child]: Faciliates interaction with a specific Duo child account via the Admin API.